jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 	$1 + "__ added as a combo-list linked to:\n. " + links.join("\n. ") + "\n\n";
 ```
 __
-lists addcombo {list name: name text} {sub list 1: name text, default: ""} {sub list 2: name text, default: ""}... - Create a combo-list named {list name} that is linked to the sublists given as {sub list 1}, {sub list 2}, etc.  A "combo-list" is a list who's items are all of the items of its linked sublists.
+lists addcombo {list name: name text} {sub list 1: name text, default: ""} {sub list 2: name text, default: ""}... - Creates a combo-list named {list name} that is linked to the sublists given as {sub list 1}, {sub list 2}, etc.  A "combo-list" is a list who's items are all of the items of its linked sublists.

 __